thomd/pass-env/README.md

 # pass env

-An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to copy an export string `export NAME="VALUE"` into clipboard.
+An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to copy an export string `export NAME="VALUE"` into the clipboard.
 Because shell scripts run in a subshell, it is not possible to export environment variables from within a script like `pass`.
-So the best workaround for me is to let `pass` copy the export string into clipboard and then paste it manually into the shell.
+Therefore, the recommended workaround is to have `pass` copy the export string to the clipboard, which you can then manually paste into your shell.

-Main use case for me is to manage all my authentication API keys of service providers.
+My primary use case is managing authentication API keys for various service providers.

 ## Install

     make install

-The extension is installed into `~/.password-store/.extensions/` and must be enabled with (you might need add this into your `.bashrc`):
+The extension is installed into `~/.password-store/.extensions/` and must be enabled with (you might need to add this into your `.bashrc`):

     export PASSWORD_STORE_ENABLE_EXTENSIONS=true